swanframe/crm/README.md

 - **Dashboard**: After login, users are redirected to `/dashboard` for an overview.
 - **Manage Customers**: Go to `/customers` to perform CRUD operations on customers (requires Admin, Operator, or Contributor role).
 - **Manage Stores**: Go to `/stores` to perform CRUD operations on stores (requires Admin, Operator, or Contributor role).
 - **Manage Reservations**: Go to `/reservations` to perform CRUD operations on reservations (requires Admin, Operator, or Contributor role).
+When adding or editing a reservation, an optional checkbox allows sending details to the store's WhatsApp number (if configured).
 - **Manage Revenues**: Go to `/revenues` to perform CRUD operations on revenue entries (requires Admin, Operator, or Contributor role).
 - **Manage Revenue Types**: Go to `/revenue_types` to perform CRUD operations on revenue types (requires Admin or Operator role).
 - **Manage Revenue Targets**: View, add, edit, and delete monthly revenue targets for a store in the store detail page (`/stores/<store_id>`).
 - **Manage Users**: Admins can manage users at `/users`.
 - **Profile and Settings**: Access `/profile` and `/settings` for user account management.
+- **WhatsApp Settings** (Optional): Admins can configure the WhatsApp API token (e.g., for Fonnte) at `/whatsapp_settings`.
+This enables the optional WhatsApp notification feature in reservation forms.
+If not configured, the checkbox in reservation forms will be disabled or ineffective.

 ## Screenshots